 Feel at Ease: Denver's downtown has a mile-long pedestrian promenade, tree-lined streets, flower gardens, parks and outdoor cafes.
-More than 65,000 people live downtown in a 1.5 mile circle, mostly in lofts that are located above restaurants and shops or in nearby neighborhoods like Uptown, LoDo, RiNo, Riverfront and Highlands.
+More than 65,000 people live downtown in a 1.5-mile circle, mostly in lofts that are located above restaurants and shops or in nearby neighborhoods like Uptown, LoDo, RiNo, Riverfront and Highlands.
 The residents give downtown Denver a 24-hour atmosphere; there are always people on the streets in the areas between the convention center, restaurants and downtown hotels.

 MILE HIGH SHOPPING & DINING

 Shop 'til you Drop: Denver is the largest shopping center in a 600-mile radius with everything from Nordstrom's, Neiman Marcus and H&M to one of the nation's largest independent bookstores, the Tattered Cover.
-The Cherry Creek Shopping District, just three miles from downtown, has nearly 500 department stores, art galleries, shops and boutiques, all in a deluxe ultra upscale mall or on quiet tree-lined streets.
-The 16th Street Mall is a pedestrian promenade lined with 50,000 flowers that runs for more than a mile through the heart of downtown Denver.
+Cherry Creek Shopping Center and Cherry Creek North, just three miles from downtown, has nearly 500 department stores, art galleries, shops and boutiques, all in a deluxe ultra-upscale mall or on quiet tree-lined streets.
+The 16th Street Mall is a pedestrian promenade that runs for more than a mile through the heart of downtown Denver.
 Shopping, dining and entertainment can be found everywhere you turn.
 If you're planning outdoor adventures, you'll also find a vast array of sporting goods stores here.

 Denver Dining: Denver has thousands of innovative eateries, serving all varieties of cuisine.
 Area specialties include Southwestern dishes, buffalo, Colorado beef and lamb and fresh produce such as succulent Palisade peaches and sweet Olathe corn.
 The city is gaining a reputation for its innovative collection of farm-to-table, chef-owned restaurants.